Developing a data charter with Camden Council

 Project aims

-This project supports the Turing's wider commitment to becoming a national thought leader in the field of responsible research and innovation in AI and data science, while also building on the public policy programme's commitment to developing a comprehensive programme of educational resources, training, and public engagement.
+This project supports the Turing's wider commitment to becoming a national thought leader in the field of responsible research and innovation in AI and data science, while also building on the Public Policy Programme's commitment to developing a comprehensive programme of educational resources, training, and public engagement.

 Applications